 It’s something that happens whenever Ash’s Pokémon want to return to the wild.
 He keeps their Poké Balls at Professor Oak’s lab in case they ever want to come home permanently, and that way no other Trainer will ever be able to claim them as theirs, since they technically still belong to Ash.

-ash is in a coma and the pokemon represent his 1000 nurses who are constantly shouting their own names
+ash is in a coma and the pokémon represent his 1200 nurses who are constantly shouting their own names

 Nurse Joy: That’s nice.